+FFF

-FFF The facility ID, a 3-character ID that is used by all messages generated under ILE and ILE languages.
-Refer to Table 11 for a list of IDs and corresponding facilities.
+The facility ID, a 3-character ID that is used by all messages generated under ILE and ILE languages.
+Refer to Table 11 on page 115 for a list of IDs and corresponding facilities.

 The error message number.
 This is a hexadecimal number that identifies the error message associated with the condition.